How do we treat school-age kids who stutter?

 Video-self modeling has been studied with children as young as 8 years old, with some low level evidence to supports its use (e.g. Bray & Kehle, 1998).
 The treatment is safe and not hard to do in the age of smart phones and tablets.
 It doesn’t work for everyone.
 But it’s certainly worth a try – especially if some of the other treatments haven’t worked or as an addition to another treatment.

 Recently, there has been some promising (but preliminary) research conducted treating school-aged children with syllable-timed speech therapy very similar to the Westmead Program.
-In 2012, Cheryl Andrews and her colleagues from the Australian Stuttering Research Centre (ASRC) at the University of Sydney and Macquarie University published the results of a clinical trial using the program to treat 10 children who stutter, aged 6-11 years.
+In 2012, Cheryl Andrews and her colleagues from the Australian Stuttering Research Centre (ASRC) and Macquarie University published the results of a clinical trial using the program to treat 10 children who stutter, aged 6-11 years.
 Nine months after commencing treatment:

 - 1 child was almost free of stuttering;